 - Conduct research on the nature of your injury and your situation; and

 - Write an appeal letter to the WCB on your behalf.

-If it is determined that the OWA cannot assist you, the Advocate will discuss the assessment of your claim with you and provide a written explanation.
-If you do not agree with the decision of your advocate, you can submit a written request to have the Manager of Advocacy Services review the Advocate’s decision.
+If it is determined that the OWA cannot assist you, the assigned Advocate will discuss the assessment of your claim with you and provide a written explanation.
+If you do not agree with the decision of your Advocate, you can submit a written request to have the Senior Advocate review the Advocate's decision.

 If you would like assistance from the OWA, please fill in the online application in the link below.

 You will need to complete and submit an Authorization to Release Medical Information form when you fill in the online application.
 The signed letter is required for the office to obtain information from your health care provider and required to assign your case to one of our Advocates.

 There are two ways to complete this form: